teuncm/flageolet-map/README.md

 #### Detune

-Detune can be measured in cents (ct) and semitones (st).
-One semitone is exactly the distance between two consecutive notes on the equally tempered chromatic scale, i.e. a differing by a factor of $2 ^ {1/12}$.
-12 semitones make up an entire octave.
+Detune can be measured in [semitones](https://en.wikipedia.org/wiki/Semitone) (st) and more precisely in cents (ct), which is a 100th of a semitone.
+One semitone is the distance between two consecutive notes on the equally tempered chromatic scale, differing in frequency by a factor of $2 ^ {1/12}$, or $\frac{1}{12}th of an octave.
 The total number of semitones between two frequencies $f1$ and $f_2$ is therefore determined by their frequency ratio as follows:

 $$ st = 12*log_2(\frac{f_1}{f_2}) $$

-Assuming the first frequency lies exactly on an equally tempered scale, every whole semitone away will also lie on the equally tempered scale.
-Therefore, the signed cent offset of the second frequency away from the nearest note on the equally tempered scale is given by
+Assuming the first frequency represents a note on an equally tempered scale, every whole semitone away will also represent a note.
+Therefore, the signed cent offset of the second frequency from the nearest note is given by

 $$ ct = 100 * (st - round(st)) $$